hinosxz/tax-helper/README.md

 Tax Helper is an open-source project aiming at helping French or US citizens file their French and US taxes.
 This tool is targeted at people holding company equity (RSU, ISO, ESPP).

-DISCLAIMER: the information shared in this app is based on the personal experience and knowledge of its contributors and most probably contains inaccurate information.
-Please don't take all of it for granted and confirm with a professional tax advisor if you have any doubts or questions.
+**DISCLAIMER:** the information shared in this app is based on the personal experience and knowledge of its contributors and most probably contains inaccurate information.
+Please don't take all of it for granted, verify calculations and / or confirm with a professional tax advisor if you have any doubts or questions.
 Pull Requests and Issues and more than welcome if you notice anything wrong about the information provided.

 ## Contribute